 How to Sprout Coffee Seeds

 After you germinate coffee tree seeds, remove them from the medium.
-Place the seed flat side down in a hole made into loam soil with a high humus content to which rotted manure, bone meal or dried blood can be added.
+Place the seed flat side down in a hole made in loam soil with a high humus content to which rotted manure, bone meal or dried blood can be added.
 You can also try a lightweight, porous soil.
 Don’t press the soil down.
-Place ½ inch of mulched grass atop to conserve moisture but remove it when the seed has germinated.
+Place ½ inch (1 cm.) of mulched grass atop to conserve moisture but remove it when the seed has germinated.
 Water seeds daily but not too much, just moist.

 Once your seeds have germinated, the plant can either be left or transplanted in a porous, low pH soil with a high nitrogen content.
 Orchid fertilizer may be used sparingly on the coffee plant to maintain the low pH and add minerals.

 Place the plant indoors under artificial lighting.
 Water once a week and allow to drain, and again during the week with fertilizer.
 Keep the soil moist and well drained.